Mathematics Research Assignment

 2. Prepare a 4-8 minute presentation in front of the class (worth 30 test points).

-3. Use at least two documented references (one may be a formal publication) in proper bibliographical format.
+3. Use at least two documented references (at least one be a formal publication) in proper bibliographical format.

 6. Any amusing or memorable anecdotes